dropwizard/metrics/docs/source/manual/core.rst

 Metrics has other reporter implementations, too:

-* :ref:`MetricsServlet <manual-servlet>` is a servlet which not only exposes your metrics as a JSON object, but it also runs your health checks, performs thread dumps, and exposes valuable JVM-level and OS-level information.
+* :ref:`MetricsServlet <manual-servlets>` is a servlet which not only exposes your metrics as a JSON object, but it also runs your health checks, performs thread dumps, and exposes valuable JVM-level and OS-level information.
 * :ref:`GangliaReporter <manual-ganglia>` allows you to constantly stream metrics data to your